momalab/PAPER/inference/README.md

 > All model and dataset JSON files must be located in the current directory.

-# 📊 Reproducing Private Inference Experiments
+# 📊 Reproduction of Private Inference Results

 ...
 Due to large model and dataset sizes, only one example is included.